Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Solution:

-• Lightly spray the basket with high-heat oil (avocado or grapeseed).
+• Lightly coat the basket with high-heat oil (like avocado or grapeseed)

-• Avoid aerosol sprays that damage non-stick coatings.
+• Avoid aerosol sprays that can damage non-stick coatings

 Beyond the Basics: Flavor Variations & Pairing Chart